chad-bennett/al-dente-obsidian-theme/README.md

 a simple minimal theme for [the obsidian notes app](https://obsidian.md/) that is tender, but firm. it is built to be _just right_ for me. hopefully it is just right for others as well.

+---

+## theme variation update 2020.01.02

+my [warmth theme](https://github.com/chad-bennett/warmth-obsidian-theme) for obsidian is part of the community themes. a lot of people are using it even though it needs a lot of updating and refining. i pulled some of the colors from the warmth theme into al-dente. it has become my main driver. i hope you like it too.

+## updated installation

+obsidian has an updated way to install multiple themes without having to rely on the default _obsidian.css theme_ in the main folder.

+to install:
+1. download _aldente-warmthColors.css_ folder and place in your _.obsidian/themes_ folder of your repository
+2. open obsidian and go to _Settings > Appearance_ and scroll down to _Themes_
+3. choose _aldente-warmthColors_
+4. enjoy

+---
+---

+# old stuff

 ## screenshots

 ![light](alDente-light.png)